Namekinek0/incipio/README.md

 ## Future features

-* Adding or improving commands like: exiting the app(pretty important, I know), comparing two lemmas, adding custom lemmas.
+* Adding commands like: comparing two lemmas, adding custom lemmas.
 * The current json which contains the dictionary must be improved, since it misses syllabications, parts of speech and etymologies.
 Moreover, it returns corrupted text sometimes.
 * Building an executable
 * Adding more languages